-EOP students will be advised by program counselors for their first registration at the College.
-All subsequent advisement and registration will be conducted by (a) departmental advisors for students who have declared a major or (b) EOP counselors for students who have not declared a major.
+EOP students will be advised by program counselors for their first registration at SUNY Cortland.
+All subsequent advisement and registration will be conducted by

+- a. departmental advisors for students who have declared a major, or - b.
+EOP counselors for students who have not declared a major.